 Firm skin with Golden berries

-Aside from bursting with a tropical tangy flavor reminiscent of pineapple and orange, they are filled with precious antioxidants in higher quantities than Goji berries, their Chinese counterpart also loaded with antioxidants.
-A cup (5 ounces/140g) contains a good amount of fibers, at around 20% of the RDA (recommended daily allowance), Vitamin A, Iron, Vitamin C, 21%, a powerful skin-friendly antioxidant, and around 28% of Niacin.
+Bursting with a tropical tangy flavor reminiscent of pineapple and orange, golden berries are filled with antioxidants in quantities higher than their Chinese counterpart, Goji berries.
+These tiny fruits are also loaded with vitamins.
+A single cup (5 ounces or 140 grams) contains around 20% of the recommended daily allowance (RDA) of dietary fiber, along with notable amounts of Vitamin A, Iron, Vitamin C (21% RDA), and Niacin (28% RDA).

-Golden berries contain Niacin which can help the skin recover from sun damage.
+Golden berries contain Niacin which help the skin recover from sun damage.

 Try it and let us know what you think!